 Pipe Shop Venue at the Shipyards

-We are excited to present our freshly completed renovation of the Pipe Shop Venue at the Shipyards, in North Vancouver.
 Proscenium worked with the City of North Vancouver to renovate the Pipe Shop Venue at the Shipyards into an adaptable and desirable community event space.
-On a tight budget and schedule, we sought to bring out the best in the 1940’s Pipefitter’s Building by using white paint to focus attention on the heavy timber structure (and pair well with wedding dresses!).
+On a tight budget and schedule, our team sought to bring out the best in the 1940’s Pipefitter’s Building by using white paint to focus attention on the heavy timber structure.

 Christ Church Cathedral Exterior